 - ‘Cleaner’ to invest in if you are taking on investment or partners.

 - Cost is the main concern – from a tax point of view a Limited Company should be used when savings outweigh cost.
-Roughly £30k pa+ is a good time to go Limited (although it can be worth it if your turnover is less, in some situations.
+Roughly £35k pa+ is a good time to go Limited (although it can be worth it if your turnover is less, in some situations).

 - The reason for this higher cost is the amount of paperwork and returns required to be compliant.
-It’s not really possible to completely do it yourself due to the need to meet the various legal requirements, and having software that is set up properly requires a fee.
+It’s *very* difficult to completely do it yourself due to the need to meet the various legal requirements, accounting knowledge (you have to submit full accounts) and having software that is set up properly to file.

-- The tax and company law combination create more ‘moving parts’ to take into consideration.
+- The tax and company law combination create more ‘moving parts’ (and tax law!) to take into consideration.

 - Strict book/record keeping required, including recording of decisions and dividends with the correct paperwork.